-Send a cheque made payable to Canal & River Trust to us at: Waterway Wanderers, Canal & River Trust, First Floor North, Station House, 500 Elder Gate, Milton Keynes, MK9 1BB
+Send a cheque made payable to Canal & River Trust to us at: Waterway Wanderers, Canal & River Trust, Fearns Wharf, Neptune Street, Leeds, LS9 8PB.

-Please include your full name and address and if applying for a concessionary permit, include a photocopy of proof of age or Angling Trust membership.
+Please include your full name, address and EA rod licence number.
+If applying for a concessionary permit, include a photocopy of proof of age or Angling Trust membership.
 Please allow 14 days for delivery by post.

 Email firstname.lastname@example.org if you have any queries.

 Why do you need a Waterways Wanderers permit?